Alan L. Gropman

-Alan Louis Gropman (born 4 February 1938) is an American retired military officer, college professor, and author.
-Gropman served 27 years on active duty in the United States Air Force, finishing his career as a colonel.
+Alan Louis Gropman (4 February 1938 – 31 May 2026) was an American military officer, academic and author.
+He served 27 years on active duty in the United States Air Force, finishing his career as a colonel.
 After retiring from the Air Force, he became a professor of history and grand strategy at the Industrial College of the Armed Forces, an institution that is part of the National Defense University.
-He later became an adjunct professor at Georgetown University and George Mason University.
-Over the years, Gropman has written four books and over 600 articles.
-He has also made six appearances on C-SPAN.
+Gropham later became an adjunct professor at Georgetown University and George Mason University.
+Over the years he wrote four books and over 600 articles.
+Gropman also made six appearances on C-SPAN.

 Early life and education

 Gropman was born in Medford, Massachusetts, on 4 February 1938.
 He was the son of Jack and Miriam Gropman.
 He grew up in the west end of Boston.

-Gropman attended Boston University, receiving a Bachelor of Arts degree in 1959.
+He attended Boston University, receiving a Bachelor of Arts degree in 1959.
 He was awarded a Master of Arts degree from that institution in 1970.
 As an Air Force officer, he attended Air Command and Staff College in 1972 and then Air War College in 1978, where he was a distinguished graduate.
 In between those two professional military education schools, he earned a Doctor of Philosophy degree in history from Tufts University, completing that degree program in 1975.
 He later attended the National War College, receiving his diploma in 1982.